mjjstockman/ecomm/README.md

 The footer at the bottom of the page includes a link to Get Wurst's Facebook business page and their Privacy Policy.

 ## Marketing

 ## Facebook page

 The Facebook link in the footer goes to Get Wurst's Facebook page, as seen below:

 <img src="docs/testing/images/us-36/facebook-top.png" alt="Get Wurst's Facebook page">

 The hero image is of a burger as this is a new range Get Wurst has recently added so user attention was brought to this range.

+Users can choose to sign up for a newletter so marketing information can be sent via email.
+Emails can also be recieved when a users question within the FAQ has an approved answer.
+This encourages the user to visit the site again and hopefully increase site usage.

 The company is a Business to Customer business and the site was designed with this in mind.
+Details of products etc were described in language and using terms that a general customer would undersatand and relate to.
+The detail and type of information offered would have been different if the business sold to other businesses.

+The brannding (colours used, style of the site etc) was kept consistant throughout the site.

 [Back to top ⇧](#Get-Wurst)